 Kono advanced through the first round of match play by what might be considered a gift.
 She beat Madeleine Sheils in 19 holes after not holding the lead until the extra hole.
 She shakes her head at the close call, but maybe it’s the match-play equivalent to a member’s bounce.

-A unique look at the U. S. Women's Amateur
+The leaderboard for the 111th U. S. Women’s Amateur Championship.